3 WorldClim

 WorldClim is a project created by Robert J. Hijmans, Stephen E. Fick, and colleagues that provides high-resolution global climate data for spatial mapping and modeling (Fick & Hijmans, 2017).
 These datasets include historical series downscaled from CRU-TS-4.09, containing data interpolated from thousands of weather stations, as well as future projections derived from Coupled Model Intercomparison Project Phase 6 (CMIP6) models.

-In agent-based models, WorldClim data can help simulate the effects of climate change on species distributions, ecosystem dynamics, and human-environment interactions, adding structural realism and complexity to simulations.
+When used with agent-based models, WorldClim data can help simulate the effects of climate change on species distributions, ecosystem dynamics, and human-environment interactions, adding structural realism and complexity to simulations.
+LogoClim does the heavy lifting of integrating these datasets into NetLogo, allowing you to focus on your research questions and model design.

 This series includes only 12 monthly data points representing long-term average climate conditions for the period 1970-2000.
 It provides averages on minimum, mean, and maximum temperature, precipitation, solar radiation, wind speed, vapor pressure, elevation, and on bioclimatic variables.